Wolverine Venture Battle Competitor Information

 PART 4 – Team Members + T-Shirt Size (please list)

-Upload Proof of Concept by Thursday, March 13 @ 5PM.
+Upload Round Two by Tuesday, March 17 @ 5PM.

-The WVB Review Panel will choose the TOP SCORING TEAMS to compete in the Final Battle based on this judging rubric for commercial ideas and this judging rubric for social ideas.
+The WVB Review Panel will choose the top-scoring team to compete in the Final Battle based on this judging rubric for commercial ideas and this judging rubric for social ideas.

 Feedback will be provided to the finalist teams in order to guide them as to how they should proceed to strengthen their business models.